Poetry, poetics, politics

 One thing people often ask is: When do you start calling yourself a “poet?”
 My best answer is: When it starts to be the easiest way of answering people when they ask what you do.
 Same thing with the blogging platform.
 Each development of the blog happened at the point when that became the easiest way of making it do what I needed it to do.

-Meredith Quinn is a graduate of New York University and managing editor of The Writer.
+Meredith Quinn is a graduate of New York University and a former managing editor of The Writer.